Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 In addition to practical training, you need to complete a minimum of 6,000 hours of work experience in the field of alcohol and drug counseling.
 This experience should be spread over at least three years and involve direct work with clients who have substance use disorders.

-Note: Earning a master’s degree in a relevant field allows you to substitute out 2,000 hours of work experience, bringing your total required hours to 4,000 (about 2 years)
+Important Note: Earning a master’s degree in a relevant field allows you to substitute 2,000 hours of work experience, bringing your total required hours to 4,000 (approximately 2 years).
+This can significantly accelerate your path to certification.

 Congratulations!
 You’ve completed your education, practical training, and work experience.
 Now it’s time to apply for your certification and take the final steps towards becoming a CADC in Connecticut.
 Here’s what you need to do: